Max Shachtman: Break with Trotsky

 In 1938, Shachtman shocked Trotsky by publishing an article in the New International in which James Burnham declared his opposition to dialectical materialism, the philosophy of Marxism.
 Although Trotsky reassured Shachtman, "I did not deny in the least the usefulness of the article you and Burnham wrote," the issue would soon be revived as Shachtman and Trotsky clashed on the outbreak of World War II.

 Following the Molotov–Ribbentrop Pact (August 23, 1939, a non-aggression treaty between Nazi Germany and the Soviet Union), the combined invasion of Poland (September 1 – October 6, 1939) resulted in German and Soviet occupation of Poland.
 Inside the SWP, Shachtman and James Burnham argued in response that the SWP should drop its traditional position of unconditional defense of the USSR in war.
 The differences intensified with the outbreak of the Winter War (November 30, 1939 – March 12, 1940), when the Soviet Union invaded Finland.
 Shachtman and his allies broke with Cannon and the majority of the SWP leadership, which along with Trotsky continued to uphold unconditional critical defense of the USSR.

 A bitter dispute opened up in the SWP.
 The case against Burnham and Shachtman's position is reflected in books by Cannon and Trotsky.
 Trotsky was especially critical of Shachtman's role as a member of the International Executive Committee of the Fourth International.
 At the start of World War II, the Fourth International was placed under the control of a resident committee formed by IEC members who happened to be in New York City.
 Shachtman's tendency held a majority of the resident IEC.
 Trotsky and others criticized Shachtman for failing to convene the resident IEC or using its authority to reduce the tensions developing in the SWP.

 A year into the debate, a special convention was held in April 1940.
 After the April 1940 convention of the SWP, when Shachtman and his supporters on the new Political Committee refused to a vote on a motion pledging each member to abide by the convention decisions, they were expelled from the party.
 The minority excluded from the SWP represented 40% of its membership and a majority of the youth group.
-Even before the Workers Party was formally founded, James Burnham resigned from membership and renounced socialism.
+Even before the Workers Party was formally founded, James Burnham resigned from membership and renounced Marxism, and adopted the position of "evolutionary" or moral socialism.
 Many of those who had left the SWP did not join the Workers' Party: according to George Novack, a member of the Cannon/Trotsky faction, around half did.